OmShrikhande/triosh/README.md

  👨‍💻 Created by

-This app was proudly created by **Om Shrikhande**.
+This app was proudly created by Om Shrikhande.
 Feel free to reach out for any queries or contributions to the project!
 ```

 You can copy and paste this into a `README.md` file in your project!